The Ultimate 10-Day Campervan Road Trip From Auckland

 Fuel, Food, and Entertainment

-Always keep your fuel tank at least half full and stock up on groceries whenever possible.
+Always keep your fuel tank at least half full and stock up on groceries whenever possible, especially if travelling to remote areas.
 For entertainment, consider downloading podcasts or playlists for the road.

 On the Road